Links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Tab A8: The best cheap Android tablet

 Samsung’s Galaxy Tab A8 is the best Android pick for this list, and its price starts at a surprisingly low cost.
-This entry into the Tab A series blends a premium-feeling design with capable performance and a nice display.
+This entry into the Tab A series blends a premium-feeling design with capable performance and an excellent display.
 It also has an impressive battery life, and we managed to keep it alive for nearly two days under reasonable use.

 The base version of the Galaxy Tab A8 comes with a Unisoc Tiger T618 processor and 3GB of RAM.
 There’s also a 7,040mAh battery, 32GB of storage, and a gorgeous 10.5-inch 1,200 x 1,920 display.
 These specs are far from impressive, but the MSRP starts at just $229.99.
 Pay a hundred more, and you’ll get 4GB of RAM and 128GB of storage.
 That’s still super affordable for a good tablet.

 Our only real complaints are that charging is slow at 15W, and the cameras are lacking (as it goes with all tablets).
-Otherwise, the price is very attractive, making this one of the best cheap tablets around.
+Otherwise, the price is very attractive, making this one of the best cheap tablets.

 - Durable construction